ASCHEET/MechaCar_Statistical_Analysis/README.md

 ## Deliverable Three: T-tests on Suspension Coils
 There are a number of metrics produced from the t.test()function, but for now we will only concern ourselves with the calculated p-value.
 Assuming our significance level was the common 0.05 percent, our p-value of 0.06 is above our significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.
-The mean of the data set was 1498.78 over all coils which is very close to 1500, so the data is similar.
+The mean of the data set was 1498.78 over all coils which is very close to 1500.

 ![Fig D-3_ttest1](https://github.com/ASCHEET/MechaCar_Statistical_Analysis/blob/main/Resources/D-3_ttest1.png?raw=true)